Parking is discontinued

 - Perpendicular parking spaces may be missed or offered unnecessarily if one parked car is protruding more than other parked cars.

-For the PAP function to work properly, the surfaces with its sensors must be cleaned regularly with water and car shampoo - they are the same sensors on the bumpers that Parking assistance uses.
+For the PAP function to work correctly, its sensors must be cleaned regularly with water and car shampoo.